Skip to content

 What is a mature hairline?

-Towards the end of a man’s teenage years, it is natural for the hairline move upwards at the temples.
+At the age of 17, it is natural for the hairline move upwards at the temples.
 This movement of the hairline is known as a maturing hairline.
 It happens to all men and is part of getting older.

 One of the key characteristics of a maturing hairline is the areas in which the hairline changes.
 A maturing hairline typically moves evenly along its original line.
-With a maturing hairline, the hair will retreat by 1cm to 2cm upwards from its original position during the teenage years.
+With a maturing hairline, the hair will retreat by 1cm to 2cm upwards from its original position experienced as a teenager.
+This often leaves patient with a “V” shaped hairline as depicted below.

-This gentleman’s hairline had matured to the white line and then receded beyond it.
-We restored his hairline with an FUE hair transplant to the white line.
+This gentleman’s hairline had matured to a V-shaped point and then receded beyond it.
+We restored his hairline with an FUE hair transplant.

 It is common for my patients to ask me whether they are receding or if their hairline is just maturing.
 It’s a really important question as it will determine whether we opt for surgery or not.
 Ultimately it is important to be evaluated in person to assess whether you are just undergoing maturation of your hairline or if you are losing hair and receding